type0-1/Portfolio/README.md

 This document serves as a practice in creating and refining future Software Design Documents, offering an in-depth look at the project's development.

 ## Current Status
-Both the website and the Software Design Document are works in progress (WIP).
+Both the website and the Software Design Document are now completed.
+Version 1.0

 ## Software Design Document
 The Software Design Document, which includes details on planning, implementation, tech stack, flowcharts, wireframing, testing, and UI & UX considerations, can be found [here](https://docs.google.com/document/d/1yzzPMPEkCv0HUanihb0-XPzGV6Z8txedYXVlUFerpM8/edit?usp=sharing).
 This document is also discussed in my GitHub README to provide further insights into the project development process.